HOW TO REPAIR BAD CREDIT

 So keep this threshold in your mind as a goal, and early on feel free to completely ignore this rule and jungle around debt to take advantage of low rate offers on other cards you may have.

 PLEASE NOTE – don’t worry about the threshold if you can put all your debt onto a single low rate line of credit or consolidate your debt into a low rate credit card option.
-Your priority will always get the lowest rate possible
+Your priority will always get the lowest rate possible than optimize how you are carrying your debt.

 YOUR SECOND GOAL